mgrofsky/Ytel-API-JAVA/README.md

 In Eclipse, for running the tests do the following:

-1. Select the project *Message360* from the package explorer.
+1. Select the project *Ytel* from the package explorer.
 2. Select "Run -> Run as -> JUnit Test" or use "Alt + Shift + X" followed by "T" to run the Tests.

 ## Initialization